Overview

 Course modules

-• Big Data Analytics
+• Block 2 - Big Data Applications

-• Data Mining Techniques and Applications
+• Block 3 - Data Mining Techniques and Methods

 Note: All modules are indicative and based on the current academic session.
 Course information is correct at the time of publication and is subject to review.
 Exact modules may, therefore, vary for your intake in order to keep content current.
 If there are changes to your course we will, where reasonable, take steps to inform you as appropriate.